GenerEOS/Qtest/README.md

 #### Noteworthy Features

 - Ability to run tests in parallel
-- Supports the snapshot for EOS/WAX/TLOS with lastest system SM out of the box
+- Supports the snapshot for EOS/WAX/TLOS with lastest system contracts out of the box
 - Supports testing on ARM/AMD architectures
 - Ability to insert/modify/erase data for each table
 - Update the chain time to fast-forward the chain and allow testing future states